Johongirr/600-days-of-code/log1.md

 * Always build layout first
 * And decide what typography and color palette to use for the website
 * then fill layout with necessary components of the page

+### Day 30, Jan 21, 2021

+### Things I've done
+* Completed flexbox section on Odin Project

+So today basically refreshed my mind on Flexbox as I've learned nearly all properties on flexbox a while ago.
+And built project with flexbox